bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > Having a code of conduct is crucial for creating a positive and respectful environment in any organization, community, or group.
 It serves as a set of guidelines that outline expected behavior and ethical standards for all members involved.

-This will be added as part of the forking process.
+This will be added as part of the forking process for `open-posix-test-suite`, and will be added as a PR for `libc-test`.

 ### Continuous Integration Testing